cfdeinza/reinforcement-learning-rendezvous/ideas/ppo_implementation.md

 ## Custom architectures:
 The architecture of a network is given by the `net_arch` parameter.

 One way to customize the policy network architecture is to pass the `policy_kwargs` argument when creating the model.
-For example:
+For example: custom actor (pi) and value function (vf) networks of two layers with 32 neurons each, and ReLU activation function
 ```python
 import torch as th
 from stable_baselines3 import PPO